James C. Wang

-After his bachelor's degree at National Taiwan University and his doctoral studies at the University of Missouri, he became a research fellow at the California Institute of Technology.
+After his graduating with his bachelor's degree at National Taiwan University and earning his Ph.D. from the University of Missouri, he became a research fellow at the California Institute of Technology.
 He then taught at the University of California at Berkeley from 1966 until 1977, when he joined the faculty at Harvard University.
 He was named the Mallinckrodt Professor of Biochemistry and Molecular Biology at Harvard in 1988.
-Retired in 2006.
+He retired in 2006.

 Wang discovered DNA topoisomerases (or local enzymes) and proposed a mechanism for their operation in the 1970s.
 He also studied the configuration (or topology) of DNA, an approach that proved fruitful in helping to explain how the structure of the double helix coils and relaxes.